boennecd/mssm/README.md

 -   The binomial distribution is supported with logit, probit, and cloglog link.
 -   The Poisson distribution is supported with square root and log link.
 -   The gamma distribution is supported with log link.
+-   The normal distribution with identity link (to compare with e.g., a Kalman filter), log link, and the inverse link function.

 Fast Sum-Kernel Approximation
 -----------------------------